proton0210/LH25/README.md

 **Lack of transparency.** The information you need to evaluate properties and neighborhoods simply isn't accessible or reliable.

-After experiencing these frustrations firsthand, we built this platform to solve these fundamental issues in the real estate market.
+After experiencing these frustrations firsthand, I built this platform to solve these fundamental issues in the real estate market.

 ## 🏗️ Architectural Excellence in Serverless Design